alfredoUcar/citibike/README.md

 - Backend and frontend should be developed.
   - Since FastAPI is mandatory for backend I'will probably discard fullstack monorepo approach and use Headless like architecture.
 - Tool must run both on reviewer's machine and production environment.
-  - Seems like a containerized solution is a good choice.
+  - A containerized solution might be a good choice.
 I will use Docker.
 - Code quality is important.
   - I will use a linter and a formatter that make me easier to follow standards such as PEP8 rules and pythonic code.
     - TODO: setup linter and formatter.